shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 |   last_inserted   | timestamp |

 ### §3.
 Traffic Volume
-The staging table _stg_traffic_volume_ constructed from the REST API provided for Toronto Traffic Volume https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/, is ingested into production _Public_ Schema as _FACT_TRAFFIC_VOLUME_ with the following two conditions:
+The staging table _stg_traffic_volume_ constructed from the REST API provided for Toronto Traffic Volume https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/, is ingested into production _Public_ Schema as _FACT_TRAFFIC_VOLUME_ by [data_loader.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_loader.py) with the following two conditions:

 * Added column "_last_inserted_" converted from UTC to EST to capture the time of insertion into production schema
 * The condition _ROW_NUMBER() OVER(PARTITION BY location_id ORDER BY latest_count_date DESC)=1_ to eliminate the duplicated records within the provided dates.